avaika/interview/README.md

 3. Describe process of `ping ya.ru` in details.

 ## GIT
-1. How we can revert lates merge request?
+1. How we can revert the latest merge request?
+2. What's difference between `rebase` and `cherry-pick`?

 # Fun things I've learned during interviews:
 1. ping is a client-server application